zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 * Zone: child.parent.good-parent-host-1.basic01.xa
   * Child zone is served by `ns1.parent.good-parent-host-1.basic01.xa` and `ns2.parent.good-parent-host-1.basic01.xa`.
+  * There is a zone file for the child zone.

 ### GOOD-GRANDPARENT-HOST-1
 The child is hosted on grandparent servers only.